Teach Me

 Can you no longer handle your favorite scented lotion?
 Does the smell of your favorite meal have you running for the bathroom?
 Is your toothpaste or toothbrush making you gag?

 It might mean you’re pregnant.
-Many people experience changes to their senses.
-You may be more sensitive to smells and experience food aversions.
+Many pregnant women experience changes to their senses.
+You may be more sensitive to smells and experience food cravings and food aversions during pregnancy.

 “Some people experience a heightened sense of smell that can make nausea worse,” Giles said.
 “Strong odors are often more noticeable and bothersome in the first trimester.”